zjoasan/emuprep_osmc/README.md

 There is now some light error checking, will try to eveolve it.
 Thanks to contributions from a fellow OSMC staffer, the actual python code seems to be working (a side from when my attempts to play with things i know next to nothing about)

 Still considering how to make the actual emulator installation easier, either a dedicated homepage or perhaps an interactive questioneer.
 Since now that we have the repos installed installing a few "often used" emulators, via this script shouldnt be that hard?

+Untill then, to install an emulator I'm gonna refer to my previus post on [Snes on 19](https://discourse.osmc.tv/t/how-to-play-snes-on-kodi-19/93142/35) in that post the install procedure for an emulator is bulletpoint 3.
+And consequensly bullet point 4.

+Good luck and Enjoy